 This one oversees the lease and the use of the massage parlor.
 This is a room that is used to massage people and relieve them.
 The lease agreement spells out how the room is to be issued to a third party.
 It also pertains to how the facility may be used or disbanded after the use, as well as the rental dues.

 In case you have a garage that you do not use, you may want to take advantage of the garage parking rental agreement.
 This one basically demonstrates how a garage is to be converted into a parking lot.
 It similarly showcases the terms of references that govern the conversion of such facilities for the purposes of parking cars.

 - Facility Event Space Rental Agreement

 Other than the garage, you may also wish to devote your facility for other events than parking.
 For instance, you may spare our backyard for a celebration or party event.
 The ‘facility event space rental agreement’ endeavors to spell out how the facility you have at hand is converted for use for that event.

-In this kind of an agreement, the tenant undertakes to pay up all expenses that arise out of the use of the said piece of property.
+- Triple-Net (NNN) Lease Agreement: In this kind of agreement, the tenant undertakes to pay up all expenses that arise out of the use of the said piece of property.
 These include insurance, taxes, and costs of maintenance.
-It is costly and more comprehensive to a tenant but safer to a landlord.
+It is costly and more comprehensive to a tenant but safer for a landlord.